project-chip/connectedhomeip/docs/BUILDING-GN.md

 ```
 source scripts/activate.sh

-gn gen out/host --args='is_debug=true'
+gn gen out/host

 ninja -C out/host
 ```

-This generates a configuration suitable for debugging, which is the default even if the `is_debug` argument is omitted.
-To configure an optimized build, instead specify `is_debug=false`:
+This generates a configuration suitable for debugging.
+To configure an optimized build, specify `is_debug=false`:

 ```
 gn gen out/host --args='is_debug=false'

 ninja -C out/host
 ```

+The directory name `out/host` can be any directory, although it's conventional to build within the `out` directory.
+This example uses `host` to emphasize that we're building for the host system.
+Different build directories can be used for different configurations, or a single directory can be used and reconfigured as necessary via `gn args`.

 To run all tests, run: